Infinite-Nomic/Infinite-Nomic/round7/rules.md

 # Rule 10
 There is a non-primary space named Jail.
 A player who is in Jail may not move on their turn.
 While a player is in jail they may roll 1d6 up to once on their turn, if the player rolls 5 or 6, they are no longer in jail and are placed on space 1.

+# Rule 11
+Each space on the gameboard has a number of features on it.
+Types, locations, and effects of features are defined by the rules.

+When a player lands on a space with a feature, all the effects of its features are applied in alphabetical order by feature name.
+This order can be modified by the rules.

+Feature effects can only take place after a player moves.